2 Consolidation Principles

 An entity shall account for each business combination by applying the acquisition method if it obtains control.
 All hidden reserves and charges of the company acquired are disclosed as part of the necessary remeasurement.
 Any excess of the cost of a business combination over Vonovia’s interest in the net fair value of the identifiable assets, liabilities and contingent liabilities, following the disclosure of hidden reserves and charges, is recognized as goodwill in the balance sheet.
 The consideration transferred at the time of the acquisition and the identifiable net assets that are acquired are measured at fair value as a general rule.
 Transaction costs are recognized as an expense immediately insofar as they do not relate to capital procurement costs or costs relating to the issue of debt capital.

 Subsidiaries are companies that are controlled by the Group.
-The Group controls an investee if it is exposed to risks or has rights to variable returns from its involvement with the investee and has the ability to use its power of control over the investee to influence the level of these returns.
+The parent company controls an investee if it is exposed to risks or has rights to variable returns from its involvement with the investee and has the ability to use its power of control over the investee to influence the level of these returns.
 In the process of full consolidation, the assets and liabilities of a subsidiary are included in the consolidated financial statements in their entirety.
 Subsidiaries are included in the consolidated financial statements from the date on which Vonovia SE obtains control until the day control ceases.

 The equity of a subsidiary that is not attributable to Vonovia is shown as a separate component of equity under non-controlling interests.
 Non-controlling interests are measured based on their share of the identified net assets of the acquired company at the time of acquisition.

 Changes in a parent ownership’s interest in a subsidiary that do not result in the parent’s losing control of the subsidiary are equity transactions.

 Loss of Control